Brought to you by Senior Research Analyst Wayne Shum

 This article will examine parking availability in different areas, ages, and property types across Auckland.

-Overall Number
+Overall number

 Based on Auckland Council District Valuation Roll data, there are approximately 690,000 off-street parks in Auckland, including 434,000 internal garage spaces and 244,000 detached garage spaces.
 Based on these numbers – there appears to be a need for 472,000 private vehicles to be parked on the street, within commercial car parking, or in the front yard.

-Suburban Comparison
+Suburban comparison

 Valocity research found that the suburbs with the highest car parking to home ratio are those on the fringe areas of Auckland.
 Properties in these suburbs are generally detached dwellings on their own sections, allowing for the construction of garages and off-street parking.